 It’s best not to start weaning around the same time as a stressful event, such as starting daycare, the arrival of a new sibling, taking a long car ride or a family vacation, or moving into a new house.

-Your child will need to be able to soothe themselves during these challenging situations, and until she has another fool-proof way to do so, it’s best not to take her binky away until these events are over.
+Your child will need to be able to self-soothe during these challenging situations, and until they have another foolproof way to do so, it’s best not to take their binky away until these events are over.

 2. Limit its Use

 It’s easiest to start by limiting your child’s pacifier use during the day.
 You could restrict its use by only letting your child have it when you are at home.

 Work up to phasing it out completely during the day and only offer it at naptime and bedtime.
-Then once that is going well, you can eventually phase it out of naptime and then bedtime.
+Once that is going well, you can eventually phase it out of naptime and then bedtime.

 Nighttime always seems to be the most difficult, so it may be helpful to start a new bedtime routine.
-That may consist of a bath, a book, some singing, and rocking your baby to sleep.
-Try out a few different things and see what works best.
+That may consist of a bath, a bedtime book, some singing, and rocking your little one to sleep.
+Try out a few things, and see what works best.

 3. Offer a Transitional Object

 Offer your child a transitional object in place of the binky.
-A transitional object, much like a pacifier, will help relieve stress and help your baby adjust to new or challenging situations.
+A transitional object, much like a pacifier, will help relieve stress and help your child adjust to new or challenging situations.

 4. Don’t Use it as Your First Line of Defense

 It can be so easy just to cave in and give your child the paci during a meltdown.
 While there are many reasons your baby could be crying, try your best to not turn to the pacifier first.

 Check their diaper and see if they’re hungry.
-Hold them, sing to them or play soft music, read to them, rock them, or use distraction with toys or activities.
+Hold your child, sing to them or play soft music, read to them, rock them, or distract them with toys or activities.

 Try to keep your child busy and moving so they are less likely to think about their binky.

-5. Use Praise When your Child Chooses Not to Use The Paci
+5. Praise Your Child When They Choose Not to Use The Paci